rmscode/binary-garden/docs/networking/networking.md

 > Before you configure the VLTi on peer interfaces, remove each interface from L2 mode with `no switchport`.
 This is shown below.

-> **NOTE** Dell did not mention any specific port requirements for the interfaces used for VLTi.
+> **NOTE** Dell did not mention any specific requirements for the interfaces used for VLTi.
 They just insist on deploying more than one as best practice.

 ```bash
 VLT-1(config)# interface ethernet 1/1/8